All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 I am well, Sean, and sweltering Southern Summer greetings to you, sir.

-Well, you know, you know I had a chance to meet recently, and I really liked him as Nick Saban.
+Well, you know, I had a chance to meet recently, and I really liked him was Nick Sabin.

-I think Nick Saban was one of the greatest college football coaches of all time by far.
+I think Nick Sabin was one of the greatest college football coaches of all time, by far.

 I agree.